getsentry/sentry-java/docs/modules/log4j2.rst

             ThreadContext.put("extra_key", "extra_value");
             // NDC extras are sent under 'log4j2-NDC' ThreadContext.push("Extra_details");
-            // This adds a message with extras to the logs logger.info("This is a test");
+            // This sends an event with extra data to Sentry logger.error("This is a test");
         }

         void logException() {
             try {
                 unsafeMethod();
             } catch (Exception e) {
-                // This adds an exception to the logs logger.error("Exception caught", e);
+                // This sends an exception event to Sentry logger.error("Exception caught", e);
             }
         }

         void unsafeMethod() {
-            throw new UnsupportedOperationException("You shouldn't call that");
+            throw new UnsupportedOperationException("You shouldn't call this!");
         }
     }